directvt/vtm/readme.md

 ## Configuration file Format (settings.xml)

-Configuration file format is a slightly modified XML-format that allows to store hierarchical list of key=value pairs.
+Configuration file format is a slightly modified XML-format which allows to store hierarchical list of key=value pairs.

 ### Key differences from the standard XML

- - All values are UTF-8 string literals and can be specified without quotes if there are no spaces.
+ - Each value is the UTF-8 string literal and can be specified without quotes if there are no spaces.
  - There is no distinction between XML-attribute and XML-subobject notations, i.e. any specified XML-attribute is the XML-subobject.
  - In addition to a set of sub-objects, every object has its own textual value.
  - Each object can be defined in any way, either using an XML-attribute or an XML-subobject syntax.
- - An object name ending in an asterisk indicates that this object is not an object, but is a template for all subsequent objects with the same name in this scope (see Templates section below).
+ - The object name that ending in an asterisk indicates that this object is not an object, but it is a template for all subsequent objects with the same name in the same scope (see Templates section below).
  - Character escapes
    - `\e`  ASCII 0x1B ESC
    - `\t`  ASCII 0x09 TAB